deepjavalibrary/djl/mxnet/mxnet-engine/README.md

-# DeepJavaLibrary - MXNet engine implementation
+# DJL - MXNet engine implementation

 ## Overview

-This module contains MXNet implementation of djl.ai EngineProvider.
+This module contains the MXNet implementation of the Deep Java Library (DJL) EngineProvider.

 It's not recommended for developer to use classes in this module directly.
-It will make your code linked with MXNet.
-However we don't restrict you to use Engine specific features.
+It will make your code coupled with MXNet.
+However developer is not restricted from using Engine specific features.
 See [NDManager#invoke()](https://djl-ai.s3.amazonaws.com/java-api/0.2.0/ai/djl/ndarray/NDManager.html#invoke-java.lang.String-ai.djl.ndarray.NDList-ai.djl.ndarray.NDList-ai.djl.util.PairList-) for detail.